Ansible find Module with Practical Examples

 Example 5: Combining Multiple Criteria

-The find module supports combining multiple criteria to narrow down the search results.
+You can also combine multiple criteria to narrow down the search results.

 Example playbook: